Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

 This implies that, if you want to add a _new_ user code repository, not only do you need to:

-1. add the user code repo to the user code's `values.yaml` (via a PR in the Git repo of your company's platform team, probably);
+1. add the repo to the user code's `values.yaml` (via a PR in the Git repo of your company's platform team, probably);
 2. do a helm-upgrade of the corresponding `dagster/dagster-user-deployments` chart;

 but because of the not-so-separation, you still need to: